rackerlabs/support-how-to/content/rackspace-email/rackspace-email-to-microsoft-exchange-migration.md

 |**Online Document & Spreadsheet Editors**| | &#10003;| |
 | **Max mailbox storage**| 25GB | 25GB | 100GB|

-Customers who need the ability to sync calendars, contacts, notes, and tasks from a mail client such as Outlook are good candidates for the migration from Rackspace Email to Microsoft Exchange.
+Note: Upgrading to Rackspace Email Plus DOES NOT require a migration.
+See [Upgrade to Rackspace Email Plus](/how-to/upgrade-to-rackspace-email-plus/) for details on upgrading from Rackspace Email to Rackspace Email Plus.

 If you are considering the migration because your Rackspace Email mailbox is at maximum capacity you may want to reconsider as this will not immediately resolve the issue.
 Try the recommendations in [Rackspace Email storage maintenance and best practices](/how-to/rackspace-email-storage-maintenance-and-best-practices/).

 ### Planning your migration

 1. Consider the number of users that will be making the move.
 All of them will have to go through migration preparation before the move.
 2. Set up Autodiscover for your domain.
 See [Set up DNS records for Cloud Office email](/how-to/set-up-dns-records-for-cloud-office-email/) for the necessary autodiscover record.

     - Autodiscover allows users to set up email in Outlook using only their email address and password.